isogeo/doc-admin/Help/en/features/scan_fme/installation/update.md

-# Mise à jour d'un service Isogeo
+# Updating an Isogeo service

-L’application Scan FME évolue régulièrement et il est donc parfois nécessaire de mettre à jour le service Isogeo installé afin qu’il soit compatible avec les dernières évolutions.
+The Scan FME application is regularly updated, so you will occasionally have to upgrade an installed Isogeo service so that it will be compatible with the latest upgrades.

-Si l’un de vos services n’est plus compatible, l’application vous en informera et vous empêchera de déclencher de nouveaux scans.
+The application will notify you if any of your services are no longer compatible, and will prevent you from running any new scans.

-Pour mettre à jour il suffit de procéder à :
+To upgrade:

-1. une désinstallation du service existant ;
+1. Uninstall the existing service.
-2. une nouvelle installation.
+2. Install the new service.